kuroazai/KivyCalculator/README.md

 # KivyCalculator
 Creating a calculator application in Python using Kivy.
+Objectives/requirements required to complete this project :

++ Support Addition, Subtraction , Division and Multiplication
++ Implement Order of operations or let the user perform it themselves?
++ Implement control measures to prevent inaccurate data or wrong data types from being inputted
++ Create a unit test module that can test the program
++ Mitigate the possibility of crashes
++ Create a packaged application for Windows/Android

 The initial versions will be created to test various functionality of non conventional methods.
 The later versions will be more streamlined and have easier to read code with comments.